AnyaSen/shadow-generator/README.md

 ## Description

-Shadow Generator is an app is a tool for developers to generate CSS code for shadow box.
+Shadow Generator is an app that is a tool for developers to generate CSS code for the shadow box.

 ## Demo link